 View Merchandise for sale to order a Centenary book.

 Receive complimentary room hire when you secure your next meeting at the Club!

-Complimentary room hire of ISC, Elizabeth or Phillip Rooms for functions with 20 guests or more.
+Complimentary room hire of ISC or Elizabeth Room for functions with 20 guests or more.

 Coffee and assorted Teas and Herbal Infusions

 Coffee and assorted Teas served with